The Borderline, London 29 April 2012

 This is a debut album by Colorado duo Sonolumina.
 The album mixes ambient music with world music and trance.
 Between the duo they play a mixture of traditional instrumentation such as flutes, violins and trumpets as well as Indian tablas.
 The whole comes together in a heady cocktail of Middle Eastern and Indian musics with one eye firmly fixed on the dance chill out scene as well.

 “Fire” features drones and electronic percussion that sound like the beginning of a journey into foreign lands.
 “Sona” is bass-heavy and introduces ethnic percussion and distant wordless vocals as if crying from a rain forest at night.
-Acoustic guitars and traditional strings introduce “Hado” and we are immersed into the Arabian night for a track that could pass as a deep dwelling interlude for some barbarian film’s
+Acoustic guitars and traditional strings introduce “Hado” and we are immersed into the Arabian night for a track that could pass as

 Continue reading Sonolumina – Solar Logos […]